 U.S. Geological Survey Maps

 The Map Library owns the entire U.S. Geological Survey 7.5 minute topographic map series as well as the 1:100,000 and 1:250,000 scale topographic series, and thematic (geologic) maps series.
 Older editions of USGS topographic and mining area maps (from the 1880s through the 1960s) are also available for all states.
-The 1:50,000 and 1:100,000 scale county map series are available for Colorado

 The Map Library collection covers a broad range of subject areas, including geography, geology, history, architecture/urban planning, environmental studies, genealogy, travel and recreation.